smorineau/kata-sql/hr_queries/Instructor_guide.md

 * If the value is "ALL" then the query should return all rows for the "Sales Representative" employees.
 * If the value is "AVG_ABOVE" then the query should return all rows for the "Sales Representative" employees earning more than the average salary of the "Sales" department.

-Expected result for the "AVG_ABOVE" :
+Expected result for "AVG_ABOVE" :

 ````
     FIRST_NAME           LAST_NAME                 SALARY